COM-497-Spring2020/Notified/README.md

+# Notified
-# NotifiedGroup 2: Our Desktop Notification App
+Group 3: Our Desktop Notification and Reminder Application